Canadian Border Crossing Information

 Follow the link below to find out how much your dollar is worth in Canadian Currency.

 Identification Requirements for U.S. Visitors and Non-Residents Travelling to Canada

 Identification requirements for U.S. Citizens and permanent residents

-It is recommended by the CBSA that whether you’re travelling via air, land or water that you carry a valid passport as it is the only universally-accepted identification document.
+It is recommended by the CBSA that whether you’re traveling via air, land, or water you carry a valid passport as it is the only universally accepted identification document.

 Criminality and Prohibitions for Entering Canada

 Important Note: Please be aware that this is only a guide and not definitive for determining admittance into Canada.